ruimaranhao/MLND/capstone/report.md

 Regarding it as a stochastic process, on any given day, there is approximately a 50% chance that the stock market will increase and a 50% chance that the stock market will decrease.
-If a trader is able to predict the direction the market will move with a probability significantly greater than 50%, then trader would have a significant competitive advantage.
+If a trader is able to predict the moving direction of the market with a probability significantly greater than 50%, then there will be a significant competitive advantage.

 There are several indices for monitoring the performance of the US stock market.
 In this project, we will use the the S&P500 index, which measures the performance of the stock prices of 500 of the largest publicly traded companies, and the CBOE's Volatility Index, known by its ticker symbol VIX, which a popular measure of the implied volatility of S&P 500 index options, calculated and published by the Chicago Board Options Exchange (CBOE).

 Historical data for the S&P500 is widely available.
 For this project, over 23 years of historical S&P500 [1] and Vix [2] data was downloaded from Yahoo!